Applications are closed.

 If you'd like to be a friend of Santé then like our Facebook page (Santé@Centenary).
 You can join in the discussion and come to public events.

-Santé will partner with the community to improve the health of some of the least advantaged people and produce students who are committed to improving global health and prepared for careers of service, both nationally or internationally.
+Santé partners with the community to improve the health of some of the least advantaged people and produce students who are committed to overcoming poverty and prepared for careers of service, both nationally or internationally.

 See our four part approach for more about how the program is designed to produce the effective, committed graduates sought after by employers.